stealjs/steal/docs/pages/quick-start.md

 ## Quick Start

 The Quick Start is a simple demo that uses [npm](https://www.npmjs.org/) to install steal, steal-tools, [grunt](http://gruntjs.com/), and [jquery](http://jquery.com/) to build a `Hello World` app.
-Steal supports a wide variety of other configuration options which can be found [steal here].
+This guide is a step-by-step guide to create the app from scratch, or you can clone the source from the [GitHub Quick Start repo](https://github.com/stealjs/quick-start).

 ### Install